 See my posting on "How themedia portrays our lives".
 I noticed this disconnect as a kid, when on the Mary Tyler Moore Show, they showed Ms. Moore going out and buying a brand-new car, on her limited salary.
 The television (and movies) always do that - showing us regular folks living in houses far beyond our means and driving cars we cannot afford. (unless it is a "gritty drama" in which case they show an overboard representation of poverty).

 Again, this is why turning away from the media is so important.
 The average American watches 4.5 hours a day of TeeVee, and I suspect it makes them more than a little crazy!

 Maybe there is some sinister motive behind all of this.
 Perhaps not.
 I think snake oil salesmen have been around for a long time.
-Whether it is an Ad Man from Madison Avenue, a hollywood producer, or a banker, they all know you can sell anything to anybody, if you can first create a disconnect from reality in the purchasor.
+Whether it is an Ad Man from Madison Avenue, a Hollywood producer, or a banker, they all know you can sell anything to anybody, if you can first create a disconnect from reality in the purchaser.